 Our children benefit from a wide range of enrichment activities

 At Queensbridge we have an inclusive curriculum with a holistic approach that is relevant to all learners and reflects the communities we are part of.
 We celebrate one another’s cultural diversity and learn about different faiths and traditions.
 This creative curriculum is driven by our school values (perseverance, respect, possibilities and collaboration) so that learners develop a broad and deep understanding of key skills in curriculum subjects as well as becoming spiritually, morally and culturally aware of the national and global society we live in.
+This is part of the pupils’ developing understanding of the British Values.

 At Queensbridge we want to create reflective, engaged and excited learners.
 Our pupils are stimulated to be curious and ask questions.
 We aim to develop them to be independent and we encourage a growth mindset.
 Children know how to extend themselves.
 Our children recognise that failure and making mistakes is part of the learning process, encouraging them to take risks.
+We teach children to be resilient through problem solving and challenging lessons.
+Pupils take their learning forwards by explaining their reasoning and choices.
+Vocabulary is explicitly taught and referred to throughout lessons to ensure that everyone can reach their full potential.

 For more information about the school curriculum at Queensbridge please make an appointment to speak with Rhiannon Mapleston our Curriculum Coordinator.